groupme-js/GroupMeCommunityDocs/attachments.md

 ***

-## Split
+## Copilot

-This seems to be entirely deprecated, but the official docs still mention it, so I'll bring it up here too.

-Split seems to be some sort of payment processer, where you can easily send
+This attachment type is only used by Copilot in its messages to attach extra information about the Copilot interaction and the user that requested it.

-**Object structure**
+**Object Structure**
 ```
 {
-	"type": "split",
+  "type": "copilot"
-	"token": "SPLIT_TOKEN"
+  "message_id": "u6Us5bXBSQERTNfc6vWGB",
+  "part_id": "0",
+  "prompt_sender": "93645911",
 }
 ```